063 <3.23> Final Countdown

 Product placement: Joseph wears a Snoopy outfit.

-Further back on the street of Linda and Cole's home, the usual light yellow Ford Pinto Runabout, a well known picture car, is parked (yellow arrows; see # 001 for details).
+Further back on the street of Linda and Cole's home, the usual light yellow Ford Pinto Runabout, a well known car, is parked (yellow arrows; see # 001 for details).
 For a second appearance of this car, see below.

 In the sneak preview, a close-up of Cole pulling back from Melissa when Linda arrives is shown.
 In the scene in the episode itself, however, only a wide angle shot from a different point of view of that moment is shown.